-- fluctuations in demand for, or pricing of, our Digital Optimization System, including as a result of our introduction of new products, features, and functionality; - fluctuations in usage of our Digital Optimization System; - · our ability to attract new customers; - our ability to retain existing customers; - customer expansion rates; - investments in new products, features, and functionality; - the timing of our customers' purchases; - the speed with which customers are able to migrate data onto our platform after purchasing capacity; - awareness of our brand on a global basis; - fluctuations or delays in purchasing decisions in anticipation of new products, features, or functionality developed or acquired by us or our competitors; - changes in customers' budgets and in the timing of their budget cycles and purchasing decisions; - our ability to control costs, including our operating expenses; - the amount and timing of costs associated with our cloud computing infrastructure, particularly the cloud services provided by Amazon Web Services ("AWS"); - the amount and timing of payment for operating expenses, particularly research and development and sales and marketing expenses; - the amount and timing of non-cash expenses, including stock-based compensation, goodwill impairments, and other non-cash charges; - the amount and timing of costs associated with recruiting, training, and integrating new employees and retaining and motivating existing employees; - the effects of mergers, acquisitions or strategic partnerships, and their integration; - the ability to identify and complete merger, acquisition or strategic partnership opportunities; - general economic conditions (including inflationary economic environment), both domestically and internationally, as well as economic conditions specifically affecting industries in which our customers participate, and related difficulties in collections; - the potential adverse impact of climate change, natural disasters, health epidemics, including the COVID-19 pandemic, and war or other armed conflict, including Russia's invasion of Ukraine, on our business, operations, and the markets and communities in which we and our customers and partners operate; - the impact of new accounting pronouncements; - changes in regulatory or legal environments that may cause us to incur, among other things, expenses associated with compliance, particularly with respect to compliance with evolving privacy and data protection laws and regulations, as well as export control, economic and trade sanction, anti-corruption, and anti-money laundering laws; - the overall tax rate for our business, which may be affected by the mix of income we earn in the United States and in jurisdictions with comparatively lower tax rates, the effects of stock-based compensation, and the effects of changes in our business; - the impact of changes in tax laws or judicial or regulatory interpretations of tax laws, which are recorded in the period such laws are enacted or interpretations are issued and may significantly affect the effective tax rate of that period; - fluctuations in currency exchange rates and changes in the proportion of our revenue and expenses denominated in foreign currencies;
+- fluctuations in demand for, or pricing of, our Digital Analytics Platform, including as a result of our introduction of new products, features, and functionality; - fluctuations in usage of our Digital Analytics Platform; - our ability to attract new customers; - our ability to retain existing customers; - customer expansion rates; - investments in new products, features, and functionality; - the timing of our customers' purchases; - the speed with which customers are able to migrate data onto our platform after purchasing capacity; - awareness of our brand on a global basis; - fluctuations or delays in purchasing decisions in anticipation of new products, features, or functionality developed or acquired by us or our competitors; - changes in customers' budgets and in the timing of their budget cycles and purchasing decisions; - our ability to control costs, including our operating expenses; - the amount and timing of costs associated with our cloud computing infrastructure, particularly the cloud services provided by Amazon Web Services ("AWS"); - the amount and timing of payment for operating expenses, particularly research and development and sales and marketing expenses; - the amount and timing of non-cash expenses, including stock-based compensation, goodwill impairments, and other non-cash charges; - the amount and timing of costs associated with recruiting, training, and integrating new employees and retaining and motivating existing employees; - the ability to identify and complete, and the effects of, mergers, acquisitions, or strategic partnerships, and the ensuing integration efforts; - general economic, market, and industry conditions (including the current inflationary economic environment and rising interest rates), both domestically and internationally, as well as economic conditions specifically affecting industries in which our customers participate, and related difficulties in collections; - the potential adverse impact of climate change, natural disasters, health epidemics, including the COVID-19 pandemic, and war or other armed conflict, including Russia's invasion of Ukraine, on our business, operations, and the markets and communities in which we and our customers and partners operate; - the impact of new accounting pronouncements; - changes in regulatory or legal environments that may cause us to incur, among other things, expenses associated with compliance, particularly with respect to compliance with evolving privacy and data protection laws and regulations, as well as export control, economic and trade sanctions, anti-corruption, and anti-money laundering laws; - the overall tax rate for our business, which may be affected by the mix of income we earn in the United States and in jurisdictions with comparatively lower tax rates, the effects of stock-based compensation, and the effects of changes in our business; - the impact of changes in tax laws or judicial or regulatory interpretations of tax laws, which are recorded in the period such laws are enacted or interpretations are issued and may significantly affect the effective tax rate of that period; - · fluctuations in currency exchange rates and changes in the proportion of our revenue and expenses denominated in foreign currencies;

-- · changes in the competitive dynamics of our market, including consolidation among competitors or customers; and - · significant security breaches of, technical difficulties with, or interruptions to, the delivery and use of our platform.
+- · changes in the competitive dynamics of our market, including consolidation among competitors or customers; and - significant security breaches of, technical difficulties with, or interruptions to, the delivery and use of our platform.

 Any of these and other factors, or the cumulative effect of some of these factors, may cause our results of operations to vary significantly.
-If our quarterly results of operations fall below the expectations of investors and securities analysts who follow our stock, the price of our Class A common stock could decline substantially, and we could face costly lawsuits, including securities class action litigation.
+If our quarterly results of operations fall below the expectations of investors and securities analysts who follow our stock, the trading price of our Class A common stock could decline substantially, and we could face costly lawsuits, including securities class action litigation.